vhiribarren/nrf52833-rgb-led-matrix-lib-rust/README.md

 - I have issues in writting some unit tests, with the message `can't find crate for 'test'`.
 Possibly related to the use of `no_std` target.
+- Issues in using `defmt` for logging, I have tildes as output.
+For now, directly using rtt with some macro when features `logging` is enabled

 ## License